Lucknow

 or symbolizes it, and puts that into dance.
 Throughout,

-to make explicit Ð and there is always room for
+make explicit Ð and there is always room for the active

-the active participation of the imagination of the audience.
+participation of the imagination of the audience.
+The

-The kathak dance tradition of Lucknow is undoubtedly
+kathak dance tradition of Lucknow is undoubtedly one of

-one of India's finest cultural achievements, and with
+India's finest cultural achievements, and with so many

-it will continue to tell its stories for generations
+will continue to tell its stories for generations to come.

 Notes